ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Published specification: {{&SELF}}

-Applications that use this media type: The type is used by Authorization Servers, Clients and Resource Servers that support the notification of revoked Access Tokens, according to a Token Revocation List maintained by the Authorization Server as specified in {{&SELF}}.
+Applications that use this media type: The type is used by Authorization Servers, Clients and Resource Servers that support the notification of revoked access tokens, according to a Token Revocation List maintained by the Authorization Server as specified in {{&SELF}}.

 Fragment identifier considerations: N/A